Jooho/ose_smart_start_ansible/roles/reg_s2i_build/README.md

 Requirements
 ------------
-The host that this role is executed should access to EAP application page(443 port) Default host is the ansible executed vm  and it can be changed with `remote_test_host` variable.
+The host that this role is executed should access to TEST application page(443 port) Default host is the ansible executed vm  and it can be changed with `remote_test_host` variable.

 Role Variables